BloveDawn/XQT-Clockin/readme.md

 This script will record all check-in logs in the folder 'ClockinLogArchive' under the current running directory.

-The format of the file name written is 'UnixTimestamp_IDNumber.log'.
+The format of the file name written is 'time_IDNumber.log'.

 If a major error that cannot be checked in occurs, an'imp_error.log' file will be generated in the running directory.
 If such an error occurs in the future, the content will be appended to this file.